 What’s more important is then you get to have more options.
 I will take the surplus and invest into my dividend stocks and enjoy my work, life and family with less money worries.

 Now you may be thinking “what next?” and “how do I start?”

-Great question: here’s where Solo Build It comes in.
+Great question: here’s where Wealthy Affiliate comes in.

-Solo Build It is an online business and online marketing training platform that teaches you step-by-step how to build your own profitable online business, using video and articles (most known for is their Action Guide).
+Wealthy Affiliate is an online business and online marketing training platform that teaches you step-by-step how to build your own profitable online business, using video and articles.
 And this is very important, because we all need the exact step-by-step to ensure we don’t take or make the wrong decisions that take us further away from making money online.

 Generally, there are two types of membership in Wealthy Affiliate:

 - Free Starter Membership: 100% free and no credit card details needed at all – Join here

 - Premium Membership: $49 per month or $359 per year – Join here and get 59% discount the first month at $19